Eurydia/notes-on-clean-programming-language/content/Cleanpedia/Functions/Function Implementation Rules.md

 ---
-title: "Implementation Rules"
-last revision: 19 JUNE 2023
+dg-publish: true
 ---

+# Function Implementation Rules

-When defining a function, its implementations must follow a set of rules.
+When a function is defined, its function implementations must follow a set of rules.
 Violation of these rules results in a compile-time error.

-Let's discuss what they are.
+Let's discuss what these rules are.

 ## Implementation Rule of Naming